The 5 Stupidly-Simple Ways to Put MP3 on iPhone

 Step 8.
 Go to the Music.app on your iPhone & play your file

 Basically, that’s all it takes to put mp3 on an iPhone or iPod.

-Another big source of aggravation is iTunes’ limitations and there are quite a chunk of them.
-Had you a different music format than MP3, like FLAC, APE, WAV etc, iTunes wouldn’t let you sync it.
+Another big source of aggravation is iTunes’ limitations and there is quite a chunk of them.
+Had you a different music format than MP3, like FLAC, APE, WAV, etc, iTunes wouldn’t let you sync it.

 In the instance, there’s no possible way you can transfer mp3 to iPhone, unless you agree to delete all the content from the ‘foreign’ library from your iPod, but that’s another story.

-Anyways, be sure to let us know what your viewpoint on iTunes is and wether you tried to transfer MP3 to iPhone using iTunes.
+Anyways, be sure to let us know what your viewpoint on iTunes is and whether you tried to transfer MP3 to iPhone using iTunes.

 In the core of iCloud is the ability to access your music or any other files from all your Apple gizmos (up to ten), download it and listen.
 You get your 5GB of space free and this is enough for most people.